ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 before you., do not bite till you inow
 ?:;it.is bread or a stone; and do not
 O,&#x27;sure&#x27; tliat e gingerbread is good
 because of the gilt of it.
-W:1en yo
+W:1en you see
+a man with a-great deal of religion
+displayed in his shop window, you may
+depend upon it he keeps a very small
+stock of it within.
+Always give up thb
+road to bull
 </td></tr></table>

 ---